 Birmingham, Alabama

 Since November 2025, Susan has worked within a law firm setting, continuing her advocacy in the legal field while pursuing her legal education.
-She brings firsthand experience, compassion, and practical insight to the cases she supports.
+She brings firsthand experience, compassion, and practical insight to the cases she supports, particularly in promoting mental health awareness among those she assists.

 Susan is also the author of Extraordinary Love, a powerful reflection on faith, redemption, and the transforming grace of God.
-Through her writing, advocacy, and ministry, she shares her story to inspire hope and courage in others.
+Through her writing, advocacy, and ministry, she shares her story to inspire hope and courage in others, addressing their spiritual needs along the way.

 Orange, Texas

-Korey serves on our team as a Suicide Prevention Advocate and Motivational Speaker.
+Korey serves on our team as a Suicide Prevention Advocate and Motivational Speaker, focusing on community support and mental health awareness.

-He is the president of Suicide Prevention & God's Helpers, a Chaplain, and a Certified Clinical Christian Counselor.
+He is the president of Suicide Prevention & God's Helpers, a Chaplain, and a Certified Clinical Christian Counselor dedicated to addressing spiritual needs.

 Tyler, Texas

-She facilitates our Facebook page and our Facebook support group.
+She facilitates our Facebook page and our Facebook support group, focusing on promoting mental health awareness.

-She has a heart to uplift and encourage others, and we are so very thankful for her faithfulness to God, to our ministry and to help others!
+With a heart to uplift and encourage others, we are incredibly thankful for her faithfulness to God, our ministry, and addressing the spiritual needs of those we serve!

 Crane Hill, Alabama

-Keith serves on our team in several aspects, including, but not limited to, mentoring those in recovery, including SAA meetings, as well as those struggling with suicide ideations.
+Keith serves on our team in several aspects, including, but not limited to, mentoring those in recovery, participating in SAA meetings, and providing community support for individuals struggling with suicide ideations and mental health awareness.

 Born in 1959, he would barely qualify as a “baby boomer”.
 Born a Methodist, raised theologically Baptist, and spent time in the Church of God.

 His family was in church every time the doors were open.
-His mom sang in the choir & his dad was a Sunday School teacher and a prominent lay leader in every church they attended.
+His mom sang in the choir, and his dad was a Sunday School teacher and a prominent lay leader in every church they attended, which helped shape their spiritual needs.

-The middle of three boys who are all less than three years apart and have a sister who is 10 years his elder.
+As the middle child of three boys, all less than three years apart, he also has a sister who is 10 years his elder.
 The three boys attended a Christian school for 6 years, where he first drank liquor and smoked his first marijuana.

 After Christian school and high school, he graduated from the University of Alabama with a degree in Accounting.

-After that first taste of liquor and marijuana in 10th grade he was mostly abstinent until after college, when he then got hooked up with the wrong crowd and drank and smoked off and on for 10+years.
+Following that initial taste of liquor and marijuana in 10th grade, he mostly abstained until after college.
+Unfortunately, he then fell in with the wrong crowd and engaged in drinking and smoking on and off for over 10 years.

-He became VERY adept at balancing himself with church on Sundays but smoked and drank the other 6 days of the week.
+He became very adept at balancing his church commitments on Sundays while drinking and smoking the other six days of the week.
 His family was mostly unaware of his double life.
-By the time he was in his late 30’s he was a mess, and eventually received a foreclosure notice on the house he had bought, which was a major wake up call and he began a 2year stint in Alcoholics Anonymous.
-He basically only attended meetings but no work on himself at all, eventually stopped going to meetings all together and spent almost two years being high literally every waking hour until he found himself in the back seat of a police car with his hands handcuffed behind his back.
+By the time he reached his late 30s, he was in turmoil, eventually facing a foreclosure notice on the house he had bought, which served as a major wake-up call.
+He began a two-year journey in Alcoholics Anonymous, primarily attending meetings without focusing on personal growth.
+Eventually, he stopped attending altogether and spent almost two years being high every waking hour until he found himself in the back seat of a police car with his hands handcuffed behind his back.

-He began to take AA and the 12 step seriously and within the next two years got completely sober and met his beautiful wife, Jackie.
+This experience prompted him to take AA and the 12 steps seriously.
+Within the next two years, he achieved sobriety and met his beautiful wife, Jackie.

 The rest, as they say, is history.
-He now takes God seriously and daily sees how God has begun to do marvelous things with his life.
+He now takes God seriously and daily sees how God has begun to do marvelous things with his life, fulfilling both his spiritual needs and those of others through community support.

 Winnsboro, Texas

-Byron serves on our social media team, facilitating our Facebook page, Facebook support group, and Instagram.
+Byron serves on our social media team, facilitating our Facebook page, Facebook support group, and Instagram to foster community support.

-Life Coach Byron is a dedicated mentor and visionary behind H.E.I.R.S Institute, committed to helping others grow beyond their circumstances.
+Life Coach Byron is a dedicated mentor and visionary behind H.E.I.R.S Institute, committed to helping others grow beyond their circumstances while promoting mental health awareness.

-We have many volunteers who help on a regular basis and some who help periodically, including UAB (University of Alabama at Birmingham) Mental Health Interns; but no matter how often they are with us, they are family, we love & appreciate them and couldn't do all that we do without each one of them!
+We have many volunteers who provide vital community support on a regular basis and some who help periodically, including UAB (University of Alabama at Birmingham) Mental Health Interns.
+Regardless of how often they are with us, they are truly family.
+We love and appreciate them because their contributions are essential to our mission of promoting mental health awareness and addressing spiritual needs.
+We couldn't do all that we do without each one of them!

 “Sometimes people are struggling with life & carrying a smile always trying to be strong, so be kind to the people you meet, you never know what is going on in their life.
 A kind word may be all it takes to help them thru another day.”